carolgilabert/carols-blog/src/pages/blog/ffconf-2018/index.md

 date: 2018-11-19
 ---

 I first read about FFConf on Twitter, and everyone had only the highest praise for it.
-I decided to attend as I wanted to hear a bit more the web side of things.
+I decided to attend as I wanted to hear a bit more about the web side of things.

-The conference is held on a lovely cinema, which meant that it was a bit dark but the seating was so comfy! ☺️
+The conference is held in a lovely cinema, which meant that it was a bit dark but the seating was so comfy! ☺️

 ![Duke of York's Picturehouse](/images/ffconf-2018/picturehouse.jpg) _📸 Duke of York’s Picturehouse_